MediaComem/comem-archidep/ex/docker-compose-todolist.md

 #### :gem: Configure the service appropriately

-Look at the **Environment Variables** section of the image's documentation.
+Look at the **"Environment Variables"** section of the [image's documentation][mysql-docker-image].
 It describes a few variables you will find useful.
 As part of step 2, you manually configured the MySQL root password in the original deployment exercise.
 With this Docker image, you will do that simply by setting the `$MYSQL_ROOT_PASSWORD` environment variable in the container.
 The root password will then be automatically set for you when the container starts.

 > :books: When running a container manually, you set environment variables with
 > the `-e VAR=VALUE` or `--env VAR=VALUE` options, e.g. `docker run -e